Dr. Alex Stone, DPT, CSCS

 Use the right attachment and adjust it for appropriate speed and pressure.

 • For pressure, make sure to start very light.
 Do not press the device too hard against your neck.
 Just glide the massage gun over the shoulder and up over the back of your neck.
 Only apply more pressure on the shoulders to break up tense tissue.
 Even so, don’t apply too much pressure here.
-Be sure to go light on your first session and pay attention to how you feel afterwards.
-Too much pressure could leave you more sore, or with a headache.
+Be sure to go light on your first session and pay attention to how you feel afterward.
+Too much pressure could leave you more sore or with a headache.

 ekrin 365 pressure sensor